 Parsley contains phenolic compounds and flavonoids and its essential oil mainly contains myristicin and apiol as well as coumarins for the active medicinal compounds.

-If you or a family member is prone to kidney stones, parsley is the medicinal plant used to help dissolve kidney stones.
+If you or a family member is prone to kidney stones, parsley is the medicinal plant used to help dissolve them.

 Parsley also helps fight cadmium toxicity.
 Cadmium is a heavy metal that causes behavioral changes.
 Even in low doses, scientists showed that parsley reduced the behavior changes attributed to high levels of cadmium, helped restore the level of neurotransmitters, normalized free radical production and mitigated brain neuron damage.